 In Purple Tree symbolic and hard links are treated as plain files.
 Usually symbolic links are too small to be taken into account (see file size limitation above).
 On the other hand, several hard links on a large file may lead to inaccurate total size estimation.
-Furthermore, such files will be considered as duplicates even though they are not wasting any disk space.
-Future releases may change this behavior.
+However, such files will not be considered as duplicates since they are not wasting any extra disk space.

 Like all common apps, Purple Tree does not have access to system protected folders that require root privileges.
 So if such folders, like ".DocumentRevisions-V100", take large amounts of disk space, the app will not be able to see it!
 This is a common limitation for apps coming from the AppStore: the apps can neither request admin password nor be launched using 'sudo' command.
 Sorry about that, but Apple do so for obvious security reasons.